-- a matches any sequence of characters not including / (and not beginning with ., when used at the beginning of a name) - a ? matches any single character except / (and leading .) - [xyz] matches any character from the set $\{x, y, z\}$ - {a,bb,ccc} matches any one of a, bb, or ccc. - The path separator in path patterns is always the forward-slash character "/" even when the client or server is running under Windows, where the normal separator character is a backslash.
+- a matches any sequence of characters not including / (and not beginning with ., when used at the beginning of a name) - a ? matches any single character except / (and leading .) - [xyz] matches any character from the set $\{x, y, z\}$

+- {a,bb,ccc} matches any one of a, bb, or ccc.
+(Be careful not to put extra spaces after the commas: these will be interpreted literally as part of the strings to be matched!) - The path separator in path patterns is always the forward-slash character "/" even when the client or server is running under Windows, where the normal separator character is a backslash.
 This makes it possible to use the same set of path patterns for both Unix and Windows file systems.